-- Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.
-Description of monument and accessories set to perpetuate the corner position.
-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+- ginal and/or subsequent record used to evaluate the corner position. cription of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Continuation must be advantaged by the control of accessories.
+5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

+6. Fill in Cross Index & Section Diagram at bottom of sheet.